 3. Stay bright and casual for summer highland games

-Think of a comfy linen shirt and smart white jeans short and flat sandals to complete your look.
+Think of a comfy linen shirt, smart white jeans shorts, and flat sandals to complete your look.

 If you want to add an extra pop of fun to your festive style, let’s go with some bold hues and patterns as a mood booster!